 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 For many students, summer break means staying up late with their friends knowing they can sleep in the next day because there’s no school.
 But come August when it’s time to go back to school many students are in for a rude awakening – literally!
 Most adults remember their moms lecturing them on the importance of a good night’s rest with many doubting the validity of her claims.
-But today’s research proves that mom was right all along and perhaps a good night’s sleep earns students better grades
+But today’s research proves that mom was right all along and perhaps a good night’s sleep earns students better grades.

 According to the National College Health Association’s National College Health Assessment, students need between 8 and 9 hours of sleep every night but are only getting 6 to7 hours of sleep each night.
 And a 2007 study found that college students who often pulled all-nighters to study had lower GPAs compared to those who made time for sleep.

-When you get a good night’s rest, a growth hormone is secreted during slow wave sleep.
-During slow wave sleep memory consolidation occurs where our brains piece together different pieces of what we’ve learned throughout the day so that we can access the knowledge later when we need it.
+When you get a good night’s rest, a growth hormone is secreted during slow-wave sleep.
+During slow-wave sleep memory consolidation occurs where our brains piece together different pieces of what we’ve learned throughout the day so that we can access the knowledge later when we need it.
 During rapid eye movement (REM) sleep the brain rids itself of the unhelpful memories we don’t need to retain like how to fall off a bike rather than how to ride a bike.

 Thanks to dear old mom, many college students and adults have formed bedtime routines without knowing it.
-But for others this bedtime routine doesn’t come so naturally.
+But for others, this bedtime routine doesn’t come so naturally.
 Here are some tips for creating a bedtime ritual to get a better night’s sleep and better grades.

 Prepare your body and mind for bed at least one hour before you plan to go to bed.
 Get ready for sleep by doing your bedtime hygiene rituals.
 Finish your homework, turn off your computer and TV and silence your cell phone.
 And don’t even think of texting either!
-Your body and mind needs an hour of relaxation before you sleep.
-For some, a bedtime routine includes taking a warm shower, reading a book, listening to relaxing music, meditating or stretching.
+Your body and mind need an hour of relaxation before you sleep.
+For some, a bedtime routine includes taking a warm shower, reading a book, listening to relaxing music, meditating, or stretching.
 Whatever your routine, be sure to stick to it even on weekends.
 Your bedroom should be dark, quiet, cool, and comfortable.

-Still there are some folks who just can’t fall asleep.
+Still, there are some folks who just can’t fall asleep.
 If you can’t fall asleep after 15minutes and have abided by a sleep routine similar to this, get out of bed and do something relaxing.
 Many career-driven adults can’t sleep because they are too focused on what they need to do the next day.
 Writing these things down in a notebook helps you to concentrate more on going to sleep.

 Mom was right.
-A good night’s rest is the key success in the classroom or at the office.
+A good night’s rest is the key to success in the classroom or at the office.